HelenaCanever/Data-analysis-with-Python---Projects/README.md

     - Finally, I create a correlation matrix using the dataset.
 ![heatmap_med_data](heatmap_med_data.png)

-## Project 4 : Page View Time Series Visualizer
+## Project 4 : Page View Time Series Visualizer :telescope:

 This project visualizes a dataset containing the number of page views each day on the freeCodeCamp.org forum from 2016-05-09 to 2019-12-03.
 The data visualizations realized using Pandas, Matplotlib, and Seaborn highlight the patterns in visits and identify yearly and monthly growth.